Home Compare GWRE vs PANW

 Guidewire Software vs Palo Alto Networks: Which Stock Looks Stronger in 2026?

-Guidewire Software holds the cleaner structural position, with the lead spread across profitability and valuation.
-Palo Alto Networks does not offset that deficit through any equally strong structural edge elsewhere.
+Guidewire Software holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Palo Alto Networks still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Palo Alto Networks carries the stronger setup — intact trend against Guidewire Software's broken trend.
 That leaves a split case: the structural lead stays with Guidewire Software, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.